Common pipistrelle: Taxonomy and etymology

-It was described as a new species in 1774 by German naturalist Johann Christian Daniel von Schreber.

-Schreber initially placed it in the genus Vespertilio, calling it Vespertilio pipistrellus.
+It was described as a new species in 1774 by German naturalist Johann Christian Daniel von Schreber, who initially placed it in the genus Vespertilio, calling it Vespertilio pipistrellus.

 In 1839, Keyserling and Blasius reclassified the species, naming it Vesperugo pipistrellus.

 This classification stood until 1897, when Miller placed the species into the genus Pipistrellus, where it remains as Pipistrellus pipistrellus.

-Its species name "pipistrellus" is derived from the Italian word pipistrello, which means "bat."
+Its species name "pipistrellus" is derived from the Italian word pipistrello, which means "bat".

-The soprano pipistrelle, Pipistrellus pygmaeus, was formerly considered synonymous with the common pipistrelle.
+The soprano pipistrelle, P. pygmaeus, was formerly considered synonymous with the common pipistrelle.
 In 1999, it was formally split from the common pipistrelle based on differing echolocation signatures and a genetic divergence of 11%.

 Despite being different species, the common pipistrelle and the soprano pipistrelle are able to hybridize, based on genetic analysis conducted in Poland.

 Description

 The common pipistrelle is a very small species of bat.
 Its forearm is 27.7-32.2 mm long.